Amit5197/90DaysOfDevOps/2026/day-57/day-57-resources-probes.md

 Check `kubectl describe pod` for `Reason: OOMKilled` and `Exit Code: 137` (128 + SIGKILL).

 **Verify:** What exit code does an OOMKilled container have?

+- An OOMKilled container exits with code 137

 ---